Skyball2000/java-utility-classes/README.md

 sometimes need to reuse.
 I hope you can use them for your projects as well.

-## Important changes
+## News

+- Set version of the libraries to java 8
-The library has now been split up into many jar files, so that not the entire project has to be included when only needing a few classes.
+- The library has now been split up into many jar files, so that not the entire project has to be included when only needing a few classes.

 ## List of artifacts and classes